 But what are the pitfalls of such apps for developers?
 It turned out that the users are less engaged in active use of Instant Apps and are not interested in new updates, as a result.
 When

-Here is the Google’s guide on Android Instant Apps development (Support Android 8 Oreo).
+Here is Google’s guide on Android Instant Apps development (Support Android 8 Oreo).

 Improvement of Android app security

-Plenty of developers are interested in the use of location-based services to enhance users experience as they expect real-time information.
-The huge success of Pokemon Go has only proved the high demand of such apps and games.
-The location-based services(LBS) can be implemented in a variety of areas like indoor mapping, retail, marketing, navigation, tourism, payment portals and more.
+Plenty of developers are interested in the use of location-based services to enhance users’ experience as they expect real-time information.
+The huge success of Pokemon Go has only proved the high demand for such apps and games.
+The location-based services(LBS) can be implemented in a variety of areas like indoor mapping, retail, marketing, navigation, tourism, payment portals, and more.